 Perennial Seeds May Need a Winter - Dormancy

-Germination varies by plant type.
+Seeds of perennials do not respond like annuals.
 Perennial seeds often contain germination inhibitors, abscisic acid, dormin, waxes and other oils.
 This is nature's way of ensuring seeds germinate when conditions are optimal.
 The techniques below are for perennial seeds only, do not use these techniques on annual or bi-annual plant seeds.
 Annual plant seeds generally have a shallow dormancy and do not need a winter to germinate, they only live one season.

 In the wild, dormancy is broken by spending time in the ground through the winter so that its hard seed coat is softened by frost and weathering.
 This cold moist period triggers the seed's embryo to grow and eventually break though the softened seed coat in its search for the sun and nutrients.